mwmitchell/intellij-gradle-plugin-composite-build-bug/README.md

 # Test Project

 This project shows a problem related to Gradle's composite build support, a Gradle custom plugin, and IntelliJ.
+StackOverflow post is [here](https://stackoverflow.com/questions/53975344/gradle-composite-build-with-custom-gradle-plugin-fails-in-intellij-could-not-f).

 In summary, the project works entirely fine from the CLI:

 ```
 ./gradlew tasks